simdutf/simdutf/README.md

 simdutf_warn_unused size_t utf8_length_from_utf32(const char32_t * input, size_t length) noexcept;

 /**
- * Compute the number of bytes that this UTF-32LE string would require in UTF-16 format.
+ * Compute the number of two-byte words that this UTF-32LE string would require in UTF-16 format.
  *
  * This function does not validate the input.
  *